(225 ILCS 330/6)

 (Section scheduled to be repealed on January 1, 2030)

 Powers and duties of the Department.

-The Department shall also exercise, subject to the provisions of this Act, the
+The Department shall exercise, subject to the provisions of this Act, the

-(2) Prescribe rules for a method of examination.
+(2) Adopt rules required for the administration of

 (7) Maintain membership in the National Council of